codebar/tutorials/html/lesson6/tutorial.md

 -----
 This ends our sixth lesson.
-How did you find learning HTML5 and CSS?
-Is there something you don't understand?
-Try to use the provided resources with your coach.
-If you have any feedback, or can think of ways to improve this tutorial [send us an email](mailto:feedback@codebar.io) and let us know.
+How did you find learning HTML and CSS?
+If you have some spare time how about going back through this tutorial and making some of your own amends.
+If there is something you did not understand or want to give us some feedback, please [send us an email.](mailto:feedback@codebar.io)back@codebar.io) and let us know.

 ## Extras